 - 1. Applies accounting standards through accurate accounting, balancing to the general ledger, and support - 2.
-Oversees compliance and utilizes policy guidelines to assure that monies are spent in a reasonable, allocable, and allowable manner - 3.
-Prepares financial reports, and invoicing - 4.
-Reports to the Controller
+Oversees compliance and utilizes policy guidelines to assure that restricted funds are spent in accordance with donor restrictions - 3.
+Handles all claims related to Risk Management - 4.
+Negotiates insurance rates - 5.
+Oversees grant accounting and annuity payments

+6. Reports to the Controller